natalieagus/50005/docs/Problem Set/06-filesystem.md

 <div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>
 <p>
 Even if a file like <code>reports.txt</code> is world-readable, users must be able to traverse every parent directory to reach it.
-The <code>x</code> (execute) permission on a directory allows traversal—i.e., the ability to access files within it.
+The <code>x</code> (execute) permission on a directory allows traversal, i.e., the ability to access files within it.
 If a user lacks execute permission on <code>/secure</code>, they cannot access anything inside it, regardless of file-level permissions.
 </p>

 <p>